 The New Landmark Libraries project, introduced in 2011, identifies trendsetting library buildings across the country.
 The awards are based on overall design and construction excellence, response to community context and constraints, sustainability, functionality, innovation, beauty and delight, and more.

 "(Seattle University) created a landmark knowledge resource for the future that engages and inspires students today," Library Journal wrote.
 One judge had this to say: "This project is replete with superb spaces.
 While the details are well conceived, they are not overwrought.
 The conflation of architecture, landscape, and art makes for a beautifully sinuous project."
-(Visit New Landmark Libraries for the full review.)

 "Each of these winning libraries stood out in terms of the final project but also because of their process in arriving at the final design-the discussions with stakeholders, the focus on the needs of students and the success in overcoming challenges," said Francine Fialkoff, Library Journal's editor-in-chief.
 "These New Library Landmarks reinterpret the definition, concept and functionality of the traditional academic library."